PowerLoom/docs/docs/build-with-powerloom/devnet/Glossary.md

 To learn more about Snapshot Composition, start with this [guide](https://docs.powerloom.io/docs/Protocol/data-composition), then explore [Data Points](https://docs.powerloom.io/docs/build-with-powerloom/use-cases/existing-implementations/uniswapv2-dashboard/data-points) for a use case-driven approach, and finally read through [Closer Look at Snapshots](https://docs.powerloom.io/docs/build-with-powerloom/use-cases/existing-implementations/uniswapv2-dashboard/closer-look-at-snapshots) for a detailed understanding.

----
+### Relayers

-Relayers: Entities or nodes within a decentralized network responsible for relaying or forwarding messages, transactions, or data between different participants.
+Entities or nodes within a decentralized network responsible for relaying or forwarding messages, transactions, or data between different participants.
 Relayers play a crucial role in facilitating communication and interoperability within distributed systems.

+### Pre-loaders
-Pre-loaders: Software components, scripts, or routines used to load or initialize data, resources, or configurations before the main application or system starts.
+Software components, scripts, or routines used to load or initialize data, resources, or configurations before the main application or system starts.
 Pre-loaders ensure that necessary dependencies are available and set up properly to enable smooth operation of the application.

----